Our best dehumidifier is £100 off for Black Friday

 This small but mighty dehumidifier is also on sale for Black Friday, with a 28 per cent discount that brings it down to an affordable £68.59.
 “The Russell Hobbs fresh air pro is the one I’d recommend for anyone wanting cleaner, drier air in a compact space,” said Joanne in her best dehumidifier round-up.
 “It pulls up to 750ml of moisture per day into a 1l tank, making it ideal for bedrooms and home offices.”

-For more offers and shopping tips, read our comprehensive guide to the best Black Friday deals to expect
+For more offers and shopping tips, read our comprehensive guide to the best Black Friday deals to shop now